 At Key Stage 4, (Years 10 and 11) pupils follow a Core curriculum of English, Maths, Science, PE Religious Education and PSHE.
-In addition they chose to study four option subjects.
+In addition, they chose to study four option subjects.

-We believe that parents play a vital role in their children’s education.
+We believe that parents play a vital role in their child’s education.
 Our curriculum maps are published so that parents can see what is going to be taught and can support their child’s learning.

-If you require further information about the curriculum the College is following please do not hesitate to contact us by telephone on 01332 810528 or via email at firstname.lastname@example.org for the attention of Mr Barratt.
+If you require further information about the curriculum the College is following please do not hesitate to contact us by telephone on 01332 810528 or via email at firstname.lastname@example.org.